Kidd Mine: History

 An aerial geophysical survey, conducted by Texas Gulf Sulphur Company in March 1959, indicated an anomaly in the Kidd-55 segment warranting ground investigation.
-A ground electromagnetic survey was conducted in Oct 1963 and a drill rig started drilling a 600-foot core sample in Nov.
+A ground electromagnetic survey was conducted in October 1963 and a drill rig started drilling a 600-foot core sample in November.
 The core, later confirmed by the Union Assay Office in Salt Lake City, showed an average copper content of 1.15%, an average zinc content of 8.64%, and 3.94 ounces of silver per ton.
 A second hole was drilled in March 1964, followed by two more in early April.
 The copper-zinc-silver ore deposit at Kidd Mine discovery was announced in a press release after the board of directors meeting on 16 April 1964.
 Seven drill holes indicated an ore body 800 feet long, 300 feet wide, and a vertical depth of 800 feet.

 During the initial exploration of the site, then known as Kidd-55, officers of the company engaged in insider trading in Texas Gulf shares.
 The ensuing lawsuit by the Securities and Exchange Commission resulted in a landmark decision that established the right of all market participants to have "relatively equal access to material information."

 The mine began ore production in 1966, as an open pit mine and eventually evolved into an underground mine.
 The mine produces copper, zinc, and several other metals.

 The mine has the oldest-known flowing water on Earth.
-A billion year old water sample collected from the mine was added to the collection at Ingenium in Ottawa on November 25, 2020.
+A billion-year-old water sample collected from the mine was added to the collection at Ingenium in Ottawa on November 25, 2020.

 Geology

-The Kidd deposit is one of the largest volcanogenic massive sulfide ore deposits in the world, and one of the world's largest base metal deposits.
+The Kidd deposit is one of the largest volcanogenic massive sulfide ore deposits in the world and one of the world's largest base metal deposits.
 It lies within the Abitibi greenstone belt.

 Current operation

 Kidd Mine and Met Site collectively employ approximately 850 employees and contractors.
 In 2008, the company committed to investing $120 million to extend the production to 2017, and deepen the mine to 9600 ft.
 The investment would add 3.4 million tonnes of ore into the mine plan.
 The expansion included the development of three additional production levels and deepening the ramp from the 9100 level to the 9600 level, where the loading pocket is located.
 This included an extension of the ventilation and backfill systems to the new sections of the mine.
 The mine's expected production life has since been extended to 2021.
-In 2019 exploration drills were set up on the 9,800 level to search out and define the new ore zone.
+In 2019, exploration drills were set up on the 9,800 level to search out and define the new ore zone.

 Depth

 Kidd is the deepest base metal mine in the world.
-The bottom of No.4 shaft at Kidd Creek Mine D is 3014.3 m below the surface, 2735 m below sea level, the deepest accessible non-marine point on earth.
+The bottom of N° 4 shaft at Kidd Creek Mine D is 3014.3 m below the surface, 2735 m below sea level, the deepest accessible non-marine point on Earth.